-- 1. To determine whether the original meeting and/or investigation was conducted fairly and in conformity with prescribed procedures. - 2.
-To consider new information, sufficient to alter a decision, not known at the time of the original meeting or investigation.
+- 1. To determine whether the original meeting with and/or investigation by the designee or hearing by the hearing committee was conducted fairly and in conformity with prescribed procedures. - 2.
+To consider new evidence, sufficient to alter a decision, not known at the time of the original meeting, investigation or hearing.